animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-The {sdg-name} XML namespace also supports `PARTITION` Regions.
+The Spring Data for GemFire XML namespace also supports `PARTITION` Regions.

 </div>

 <div class="paragraph">

-To quote the {data-store-name} docs:
+To quote the GemFire docs:

 </div>